 Alistair plays series regular Robert Greenlaw in Peter Moffat’s new six-part BBC drama, Undercover, which also stars Sophie Okonedo and Adrian Lester.

 Alistair Petrie stars as Anthony Greaves, the referee, in independent feature film Kicking Off, which premiered in the UK at the end of April 2016.

-The film, directed by Matt Wilde, won the award for Best British Film at Raindance Festival 2015, and recently played at the prestigious Guadalajara Film Festival in March 2016.
+The film, directed by Matt Wilde, won the award for Best British Film at Raindance Festival 2015, and played at the prestigious Guadalajara Film Festival in March 2016.

 Watch the trailer, here.

 Alistair plays Sandy Langbourne, Richard Roper’s (Hugh Laurie) right-hand-man, in the BBC’s highly acclaimed adaptation The Night Manager.